No I don’t mean you need to get out more.

 Goodreads is a great way to keep track of books you’ve read, leave reviews on those books, and find new and interesting books based on what your followers are reading.
 As an author, Goodreads is actually quite powerful with a range of features.

-- News and Reviews – A Goodreads giveaway is a perfect tool to prompt readers to leave you reviews.
+A Goodreads giveaway is a perfect tool to prompt readers to leave reviews.
 The more reviews you have, the better.
-They don’t even need to be all positive, though of course you want as many positive reviews as possible.
+They don’t even need to be all positive, though of course, you want as many positive reviews as possible.
 Each review is a step toward furthering your brand and encouraging new readers to try your book.
 I know I’ll gladly try a new author if the book is well reviewed.
 And I’m not nearly alone in this.

 And the option to Ask the Author has a nice added bonus: any user who does so is directed to your author profile page.
 Now they see you, your information, and your catalog of available books!
 Think about how much work it can take to bring a new reader to your profile through other platforms?
 And Goodreads offers it simply through an option to ask a question.